 We all know what a bad night’s sleep can do.
 It turns us into irritable, irrational, incapable zombies.
 It can make or break the following day and it has all kinds of repercussions for our personal, social and work lives.

 Still, few of us give sleep the respect it deserves.
 We think we can survive on five or six hours during the week when the experts say otherwise, telling ourselves that we’ll make up for it over the weekend.
 But, unfortunately, that just ain’t gonna cut it.
-And unless you’re lucky enough to be in a job that pays you to sleep, this is something you’ll have to monitor every night of the week.
+And unless you’re lucky enough to be in a job that pays you to sleep, like professional sleepers are, this is something you’ll have to monitor every night of the week.

 In today’s career-driven society, sleep just isn’t a priority.
 Even when we’re supposed to be shutting down before bedtime, we’re scrolling through emails or checking appointments on our phones in bed.